idiap/bob/doc/TutorialsArrays.rst

 ------

-**Grayscale** images are represented as 2D arrays, the first dimension being the height (number of rows) and the second dimension being the witdh (number of columns).
+**Grayscale** images are represented as 2D arrays, the first dimension being the height (number of rows) and the second dimension being the width (number of columns).

 For instance,